 Note that sulfur should not be included in the above calculations if sulfate is available.

 Step 10: If the profile has POC and this mass can be resolved by volatility, the mass assigned to POC and PNCOM should be summed and reallocated to the appropriate volatility-resolved species.
-Preferentially, this mass should be allocated to SPECIES_ID species 3394 – 3398, which would make the PROFILE_TYPE = PM-CR1.
+Preferentially, this mass should be allocated to SPECIES_ID species 3394 – 3398, and the PROFILE_TYPE should be assigned to PM-CR1.
+If the profile has POC and this mass can be resolved by volatility and level of oxygenation, the mass assigned to POC and PNCOM should be summed and reallocated to the appropriate volatility- and oxygenation-resolved species.
+Preferentially, this mass should be allocated to SPECIES_ID species 3394 – 3398 and 3522 – 3533, and the PROFILE_TYPE should be assigned to PM-CR2.